About

 Objectives:

-• To understand and model the effects of these diseases on different parts of the speech production system
+- To understand and model the effects of dysarthria and the related neurodegenerative disorders on different parts of the speech production system

 Background and Motivation: